Huayan: Differences with classical Yogācāra

-According to Fazang, a semblance of suchness arises which stirs the Mind-as-Suchness to produce the karmic consciousness.
-This has two aspects which are simultaneous: [1] based on a semblance of suchness there arises delusion, and [2] based on delusion there arises a semblance of suchness.
 Fazang explains the karmic consciousness in terms of the essence of mind having become activated by the perfuming of ignorance.
+According to Fazang, based on delusion, a semblance of suchness arises which stirs the Mind-as-Suchness to produce the karmic consciousness.
+At the same time, he also clarifies the view that based on the storehouse consciousness, there exists ignorance.
+For Fazang, there are two aspects which are simultaneous: [1] based on a semblance of suchness (i.e. the "enlightenment" aspect of the storehouse consciousness) there arises delusion, and [2] based on delusion there arises a semblance of suchness (as ignorance perfumes the pure mind, forming the storehouse consciousness).
+Additionally, Fazang explains that, as the tathāgatagarbha does not preserve a self-nature, the absolute transforms into the various consciousnesses and their objects.
+He says:The proposition of consciousness-only with respect to the establishment of phenomena through the transformation of the Absolute means that the tathāgatagarbha does not preserve its self-nature, but in accordance with conditions it manifests the eight consciousnesses, the mind, the mind associates, the objects of perception, and various appearances.
 In this way, Fazang held that suchness plays an active role in creating the realm of perception and the world of phenomena.
-This is unlike the Yogācāra view of Xuanzang, for whom suchness plays only a passive role in the evolution of the phenomenal world.
-According to the faxiang (dharma characteristics) view associated with Xuanzang's Yogācāra, the relationship of phenomena to suchness is that of "house and ground" in which the ground (suchness) supports the house (phenomena), but the two are nonetheless distinct.
-On the other hand, according to the faxing (dharma nature) view of Huayan, the relationship between suchness and phenomena is one of "water and wave" in which the wind of ignorance stirs the water (suchness) to produce waves (phenomena).
+This is unlike the Yogācāra view of Xuanzang, for whom suchness is inactive, playing only a passive role in the evolution of the phenomenal world.
+According to the faxiang ("dharma characteristics") view associated with Xuanzang's Yogācāra, the relationship of phenomena to suchness is that of "house and ground" in which the house (phenomena) is supported by the ground (suchness), but the two are nonetheless distinct.
+On the other hand, according to the faxing ("dharma nature") view of Huayan, the relationship between suchness and phenomena is one of "water and wave" in which the wind of ignorance stirs the water (suchness) to produce waves (phenomena).